mdrahmed/cheatsheets/leet_notes/leetcode_problem_solving_techniques.md

 ## Permutation/Combinatorials:
+For combinatorial problems or, recursive structure problems it's better to use backtracking or recursive solution.
+**If the problem size is relatively small and the time complexity requirement is not strict, backtracking can be a straightforward and intuitive approach.
+However, for larger problem sizes, backtracking might become inefficient.
+So, I have to use alternative approaches like dynamic programming or optimized iterative algorithms.**

+#### Diff between loops and recursion
+Recursion involves defining a function that calls itself, creating a recursive chain of function calls.
+On the other hand, a for loop is a loop construct that iterates over a sequence of values or **performs a fixed number of iterations.**

 [46.
 Permutations](https://leetcode.com/problems/permutations/description/)

 Need to use backtrack to find the permutations, which is a recursive algorithm, this recursive algorithm must have a base case.